PossiblePanda/eft-py-old/README.md

 ## How do I use EFT?

+Here's how to get started with using EFT!

 ### Creating a theme

 Creating a theme is simple!
 You just need to supply the name of the theme, and then any fields that you want!